training-speclane/web/Elizabeth/readme.md

-location of all projects belonging to Elizabeth
+location of all projects belonging to Elizabeth.This folder would contain HTML and JS